 If you have recently had a catheter or other medical instrument put into your urethra, you have a higher chance of getting bacterial prostatitis.
 Some sexually transmitted diseases, such as chlamydia, may also cause ongoing infection and inflammation.

 Your doctor can use a variety of tests to check on the condition of your prostate.
 A few of them include:

 Digital rectal exam: Your doctor puts on a glove and gently inserts one finger into your rectum to check the size and shape of your prostate.
-He checks for things such as size, firmness, and any lumps.
+They check for things such as size, firmness, and any lumps.

 Prostate-specific antigen test: This blood test checks the amount of a protein called PSA that is produced by prostate cells.
 Higher levels may be a sign of cancer.
 By themselves, they are not proof you have prostate cancer.